philterd/phileas/docs/OtherFeatures/Alerts.md

 ### Retrieving and Deleting Alerts

-The alerts that Phileas has generated are available through Phileas's [alerts API](alerts-api.md).
+The alerts that Phileas has generated are available through Phileas' [alerts API](alerts-api.md).
 This API allows for retrieving and deleting alerts.
-Using this API you can build sophisticated notification systems around Phileas's capabilities.
+Using this API you can build sophisticated notification systems around Phileas' capabilities.